Gen-AI-In-Software-Development/List-Of-Units/Unit03-Java-Examples/README.md

 4. Request that copilot break out the decimalValue computation in Example 3.5 into its own method.
 5. Request that copilot add error checking on user input in the ChocolateBarsCalculator of Example 3.6.
 The user should not be able to crash the program by entering bad data.
 6. Request Copilot to update the program to color each ring differently.
 For example, use alternating colors or a gradient effect.
+7. In Example 3.7, modify the program to allow the user to input the number of rings, initial ring radius, and radius decrement through a dialog box or command-line arguments.
+8. In Example 3.7, update the program to color each ring differently.
+For example, use alternating colors or a gradient effect.
+9. In Example 3.7, add functionality to allow the user to click and move the bull's eye circle to a different position within the pane.

 ## References